djpilot802/INTL/INTL Meeting Script.md

 Are these extravagant promises?
 We think not.
 They are being fulfilled among us—sometimes quickly, sometimes slowly.
 They will always materialize if we work for them.

+# The Lord's Prayer

+Our Father, who art in Heaven, hallowed be Thy name.
+Thy kingdom come, Thy will be done,
+On earth as it is in Heaven.
+Give us, this day, our daily bread.
+And forgive us our trespasses, as we forgive those who trespass against us.
+Lead us not into temptation, but deliver us from evil.
+For Thine is the Kingdom,
+and the Power, and the Glory,
+Forever and ever.
+Amen

+# Third Step Prayer

+God, I offer myself to Thee—to build with me and to do with me as Thou wilt.
+Relieve me of the bondage of self, that I may better do Thy will.
+Take away my difficulties, that victory over them may bear witness to those I would help of Thy Power, Thy Love, and Thy Way of life.
+May I do Thy will always!

+# Step 11 Prayer/St. Francis Prayer

+Lord, make me an instrument of thy peace.
+That where there is hatred, I may bring love.
+That where there is wrong, I may bring the spirit of forgiveness.
+That where there is discord, I may bring harmony.
+That where there is error, I may bring truth.
+That where there is doubt, I may bring faith.
+That where there is despair, I may bring hope.
+That where there are shadows, I may bring light.
+That where there is sadness, I may bring joy.
+Lord, grant that I may seek rather to comfort, than to be comforted.
+To Understand, than to be understood.
+To love, than to be loved.
+For it is by self-forgetting that one finds.
+It is by forgiving that one is forgiven.
+It is by dying that one awakens to eternal life.
+Amen.